-Looking to get more out of your new website?
+Looking to get more out of your new website through better Search Engine Optimization (SEO)?
 We’ve written this article for you.
 By utilizing the ideas in this article, we can essentially turbocharge your document’s popularity so that it shows to more people.
-We hope it provides a quick way to familiarize our non-technical friends with some basic Search Engine Optimization (SEO) principles.
+We hope it provides a quick way to familiarize our non-technical friends with some SEO principles.
 We will be unable to address this topic in its entirety and encourage our readers to use this article as a spring board to learn more.
 As always, Proper Programming can help!

 Common SEO Questions and Answers

 We feel this research will empower you with invaluable knowledge about your customers and the technology you depend on.
 And yes, doing this right can greatly increase your profits.